jarviscanada/jarvis_data_eng_BrianKim/core_java/grep/README.md

 # Introduction

-Java Grep App is a program which implements the Linux `grep` string pattern searching utility that matches a regular expression.
+Java Grep App is a program that implements the Linux `grep` string pattern searching utility that matches a regular expression.
 This app recursively searches a given directory for plain-text data sets for lines that match the given regular expression.
-When the matched lines are found, they are written out to a file. <br/>
+When the matched lines are found, they are written out to a file.
+This app is dockerized pushed into the docker hub where users can pull the image from and use it.<br/>
 Technologies used: Java, Lambda, Stream API, BufferedReader/Writer, SLF4J, Maven, Docker, IntelliJ

 # Quick Start